 Here you can learn more about the members of the Middle School Honor Choir

-Frank A. Watkins
+Dr. Frank A. Watkins

 Frank A. Watkins, a native of Omaha, Nebraska, taught secondary choral music in Texas for six years.
 He holds degrees in piano performance from Jackson State University (BM), the University of Arkansas (MM), and choral conducting from Northwestern University (MM) and Michigan State University (DMA).
 Watkins is in demand as guest conductor and clinician.
 Recent engagements include the 2013 Mid-Michigan Honor Choir, University of Nebraska Omaha Collegiate Choir Concert Series (2014), Dunn St. Croix Honor Choir (2015), Lakeland All-Conference Honor Choir (2015), University of Nebraska Omaha Middle School Honor Choir (2016), and the Eau Claire Chamber Orchestra (2016).
 Future engagements include the 2016 Great Northern Conference All- Conference Choir and the 2017 Big Nine Festival Honor Choir in Red Wing, MN.
 He has presented workshops on choral methods for the International Music and Christian Arts Conference, Michigan State University, and the Ohio State University.
 In 2015 he presented at both the Wisconsin Music Educators State Convention and the National Collegiate Choral Organization National Conference.
 Watkins joined the faculty of the University of Wisconsin-Eau Claire in 2014.
 In 2016, he was appointed Conductor and Music Director of the Eau Claire Chamber Orchestra.
 A dynamic young conductor, Watkins' love and passion are teaching.
 He believes that in order to educate, you must first inspire!
 It is his goal to make an impact…not just an impression on the lives of those that follow his baton.

 Minnesota and directs music at Trinity Lutheran Congregation.
 He holds faculty positions at Augsburg University (music education) and the University of Wisconsin–Eau Claire (music education and directing the Women's Chorus, Symphonic Choir, and The Singing Statesmen).
 His choirs are noted for their vibrant and nuanced interpretations of works from diverse eras and genres.
 A strong advocate for community music, McGinley has served intergenerational choirs in Philadelphia, Wisconsin, and Oregon.
 He holds degrees in conducting and music education from the University of Oregon and University of Delaware, and pursued further studies in conducting at the Frost School of Music.
 His mentors include Kathy Saltzman Romey, Matthew Mehaffey, Karen Kennedy, Sharon Paul, and Paul Head.